-Another evolving area of study on the issue of regulatory compliance, has emphasized how voluntary compliance and its importance have been recognized across a number of dimensions.
-Voluntary compliance, especially if driven by intrinsic motivation, is usually considered preferable and more sustainable than coerced compliance, which tends to be short-term and sensitive to the existence of sanctions.
-In addition, reliance on voluntary compliance is more likely to increase trust among regulates, entail lower enforcement costs, and is likely to result in a higher quality of cooperation.
+Another evolving area of study on the issue of regulatory compliance has emphasized how voluntary compliance and its importance have been recognized across a number of dimensions.
+Voluntary compliance, especially if driven by intrinsic motivation, is usually considered preferable and more sustainable than coerced compliance, which tends to be short term and sensitive to the existence of sanctions.
+In addition, reliance on voluntary compliance is more likely to increase trust among regulatees, entail lower enforcement costs, and result in a higher quality of cooperation.
 Factors related to fairness, morality, duty to obey, and trust have been acknowledged as playing an important role in compliance in areas from environmental and health regulations (including COVID-19 measures) to traffic and tax laws.
-This focus on voluntary compliance has also been highly relevant to the growing recognition of the importance of intrinsic motivations across many types of compliance behaviors and supports the preference for shifting the focus of compliance to that of individuals’ motivations..
+This focus on voluntary compliance has also been highly relevant to the growing recognition of the importance of intrinsic motivations across many types of compliance behaviors and supports the preference for shifting the focus of compliance to that of individuals’ motivations.,

-Voluntary compliance vs. Honesty
+Voluntary compliance versus honesty

-Behavioral Ethics is another relatively new field exploring peoples’ ethical decision-making processes.
-My recent book, The Law of Good People, examines the challenges faced by governments that need to regulate people who don’t view themselves as needing regulation in view of their ethical and legal perceptions, or, more accurately, misperceptions, of their own behavior.
-Scientific research on honesty and dishonesty has spiked in recent years.
-In most studies, “dishonesty” is typically mentioned in the context of rule following or rule violation.
+Behavioral ethics is another relatively new field exploring peoples’ ethical decision-making processes.
+My recent book, The Law of Good People, examines the challenges faced by governments that need to regulate people who do not view themselves as needing regulation in view of their ethical and legal perceptions, or, more accurately, misperceptions, of their own behavior.
+Scientific research on honesty and dishonesty has spiked in recent years, with most studies mentioning “dishonesty” in the context of rule following or rule violation.
 Laboratory studies of dishonesty have shown dishonesty in games to be related to various types of unethical behaviors outside the laboratory.
-For example, dishonesty in dice role and coin toss tasks has been associated with free-riding on buses, not returning undeserved pay, and being late to work.
-Presumably, this line of research is such that it might shed some pessimism on the that government can actually trust people, as in some of the studies, percentage of However, because a connection between honesty and compliance to rules which are not solely related to honesty has not been studied, it is not clear to what extent honest people differ from cooperators or compliers.
+For example, dishonesty in dice-role and coin-toss tasks has been associated with free-riding on buses, not returning undeserved pay, and being late to work.
+This line of could presumably lead to some pessimism about the advisability of the government trusting the public.
+However, because the opposite phenomenon—a connection between honesty and compliance to rules that are not solely related to honesty—has not been studied, it is not clear to what extent honest people differ from cooperators or compliers.
 For example, are honest people more likely to care for the environment?
-In addition, current dishonesty research, while focusing on the notion of the proportion of dishonest people, nonetheless fails to predict the distributive effect of the situational factors which might undermine honesty.
-Recognizing that different people engage in misconduct on different levels of awareness and intentionality is an important contribution to understanding the likelihood of coercive vs. cooperative regulatory styles succeeding in creating voluntary compliance in different segments of the population.
+In addition, current dishonesty research, while focusing on the notion of the proportion of dishonest people, nonetheless fails to predict the distributive effect of the situational factors that might undermine honesty.
+The recognition that different people engage in misconduct on different levels of awareness and intentionality is an important contribution to understanding the likelihood of coercive versus cooperative regulatory styles succeeding in creating voluntary compliance in different segments of the population.
 Reviewing this literature is also important to help discern the proportion of “good” people in a given population, who might be more likely to react to trust-enhancing cooperative regulatory measures.

 According to this approach, if even moral people cannot be completely trusted, given their ability to misperceive their own behavior, how can states trust the entirety of the public?
 Along those line, in related works, I have endeavored to create a taxonomy of the situations in which government should be more concerned about the likelihood of non-deliberative and unintended unethicality.
-In addition, in collaboration with others I have also examined various ways in which a design aimed at inducing people to self-deceive themselves might work, and the “self-imposed red lines” that people adopt for their own self-serving interpretations of the law.
+In addition, in collaboration with others, I have also examined various ways in which a design aimed at inducing people to self-deceive themselves might work, as might the “self-imposed red lines” that people adopt for their own self-serving interpretations of the law.

-Between Honesty and Compliance
+Between honesty and compliance